ARTS 100 Land Shark Assignment

 Next, think about a theatrical staging of Jaws.
 Describe the artistic choices you would make to bring Jaws, the movie, to Broadway.
 What genre would you choose?
 Describe at least three other elements of production and how you would approach them in your staging of Jaws as a stage play or musical.

-Order an original top nursing paper specifically for you : ARTS 100 Land Shark Assignment
+Order an original top nursing paper.
+Get writing help with your paper: ARTS 100 Land Shark Assignment

 Why do sharks attack?